jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         face of the teeth to improve their shape and appearance.
 Dental veneers are used to correct fractured, stained, misaligned, worn, separated or malformed teeth.</p>\n"
-    - question: How do inlays, veneers and crowns differ?
+    - question: How do inlays/onlays, veneers and crowns differ?
-      answer: "<p>Inlays and veneers are partial coating restorations, that is, they only replace a part or portion of the tooth; while crowns restore or replace the entire visible part thereof.
+      answer: "<p>Inlays, onlays and veneers are partial coating restorations, that is, they only replace a part or portion of the tooth; while crowns restore or replace the entire visible part thereof.
 Veneers are indicated on the anterior teeth, the inlays and onlays on the posterior ones and the crowns on any tooth of the oral cavity.</p>\n"
     - question: What is then better for a front tooth, a veneer or a crown?
       answer: "<p>It all depends on the clinical conditions and requirements of the case.
 Before making a decision, the Aesthetic Dentist must evaluate factors